SergioIommi/Quant-Trading-Dashboards/README.md

     - regarding the stock symbols I’ve written a note at the end of this readme document to give details about how I collected the various symbols

 ## How to Create the Database and Run the 2 Apps
-Once MongoDB is installed an the conda enviroment `py38_bluecrest` created, we can build the database and run the applications
+Once MongoDB is installed an the conda enviroment `py38_env` created, we can build the database and run the applications

 ### Database Creation
-We can create the database with either, the Jupyter Notebook `bluecrest.ipynb` or the `db_run.py` script.
+We can create the database with either, the Jupyter Notebook `notebook.ipynb` or the `db_run.py` script.
 It must be noted that the first time the code is run (with one of the 2 possibilities, Jupyter Notebook or Python script), the file `index_symbols_bool.csv` gets created in the folder `/symbols` as well as the database `stock_db` and collection `daily` in MongoDB, as we can see from the screenshot below.
 In case we need to re-run the database creation, the `stocks_db` database must be deleted, meanwhile the CSV file will get overwritten.
 ![Alt text](https://github.com/SergioIommi/Quant-Trading-Dashboards/blob/main/readme-images/screenshot_db.png?raw=true)
 #### Create Database with Jupyter Notebook
-1. change kernel to `py38_bluecrest`
+1. change kernel to `py38_env`
 2. to create the database we can run the code in the cell below the one with title `Create/Update Database (MongoDB)` by first changing some relevant parameters (e.g., start date for the data to get from Yahoo Finance)
 #### Create Database with Python Script (from terminal)
 1. Another possibility is to run the script `db_run.py`  from terminal
-2. `conda activate py38_bluecrest`
+2. `conda activate py38_env`
 3. `python db_run.py`

 ### Database Update